fl4shk/fling/README.md

 C++ does have some compile-time code execution via `constexpr`, but I view `constexpr` as supporting too little of the C++ language.
-In comparison, Frost does not place very many limits on what can be done with compile-time code execution.
+In comparison, Flark does not place very many limits on what can be done with compile-time code execution.
 Almost every language feature is available at compile-time, and some language features are *only* available at compile-time.